Asciizzz/AsczEngine-v3/ReadMe.md

 - Shadow Map
 - Physic Engine (very ambitious)

-### Goal:
+### Personal Goal

-- I want to get a bit personal here - this 3D engine is a personal project aimed at creating an abstract, liminal-space-like experience.
+- I want to get a bit personal here, this 3D engine is a project aimed at creating an abstract, liminal-space-like experience.
 I've always been drawn to those eerie, empty, and strangely nostalgic places.
-More than just experiencing them, I’ve always wanted to become a creator of such spaces.
+More than just experiencing them, I’ve always wanted to create such spaces.
 It’s ironic, isn’t it?
 A low-level project, built with minimal abstraction, yet aimed at evoking a sense of maximum abstraction and surrealism.